 Looking to go on an active holiday?
 Perhaps you’re not in the mood for planning out every detail of your adventure?
 Consider booking your Greek adventure with Tripin Adventures!

 This company is owned by two adventurous spirits who built this company out of a passion for exploration and guiding people to the most stunning parts of their home country.
-Besides offering original, off-the-beaten-track adventures throughout Greece, these guys also offer self-guided travel itineraries for those looking to combine freedom with convenience!
+Besides offering sustainable, off-the-beaten-track adventures throughout Greece, these guys also offer self-guided travel itineraries for those looking to combine freedom with convenience.

-A personal favourite of mine, Bosnia-Herzegovina is one of those destinations that still flies under the radar of mass tourism and has incredible potential for sustainable tourism.
+A personal favourite of mine, Bosnia-Herzegovina is one of those sustainable tourism destinations that still flies under the radar of mass tourism and has incredible potential for responsible businesses to flourish.
 Its pristine natural landscapes are excellent for hiking and its rivers are considered to be some of the last wild rivers in Europe.

 Unfortunately, the country is under threat from industrial development by a government which has yet to realise the country’s potential for eco-tourism.
 By booking with sustainable businesses and spending money in local communities you can do your part in growing Bosnia-Herzegovina’s eco-tourism sector!

 Where to go